prabhatbhusal/Shot-Classification-System/README.md

 ## Overview

-This project is a prototype of a **Padel Game Analytics System**.
+This project is a prototype of a ** Shot Classification System**.
 Given an overhead CCTV video, the system:
 - Detects and tracks all 4 players with stable IDs.
 - Detects the ball using HSV color filtering and circularity heuristics.
 - Classifies shots as **Forehand, Backhand, Volley, Smash, or Serve**.